NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Limitations

 \section{Limitations}

 The proposed \nqaf{} enables the development of datasets with cultural and native information for everyday knowledge.
 The \nqaf{} currently uses human-in-the-loop processes in different phases such as seed query creation and manual revision of QA pairs.
 Though it also supports LLMs for seed query generation and QA validation, however, it is important to have a human-in-the-loop setup to verify the LLMs outputs.
 The framework does not include a built-in annotation platform for manual QA verification.
 However, any annotation platform (e.g., Pybossa\footnote{\url{https://github.com/Scifabric/pybossa}}) can be adapted for this purpose.
+In addition, due to the semi-supervised nature of the approach, it has certain limitations.
+Some domains are authentic (e.g., Google, Facebook); however, the content they host might not be reliable due to the questionable user-generated content.